ChrisXaysanasith/cse15l-lab-reports/lab4.md

 `<up 2 times>` then `<enter>`
 <img width="1175" alt="image" src="https://github.com/ChrisXaysanasith/cse15l-lab-reports/assets/26499648/5d84fd17-8b28-4b00-9647-44a8467bfcae">

-then I know how git works, I did it individually
+then I know how git works, I typed it individually

 **git add ListExamples.java**
 For git add it adds it to the staging area locally.